dotnet/docs-maui/docs/xaml/markup-extensions/consume.md

 The `Default` property is the content property of `OnPlatformExtension`.
 Therefore, for XAML markup expressions expressed with curly braces, you can eliminate the `Default=` part of the expression provided that it's the first argument.
 If the `Default` property isn't set, it will default to the `BindableProperty.DefaultValue` property value, provided that the markup extension is targeting a <xref:Microsoft.Maui.Controls.BindableProperty>.

 > [!IMPORTANT]
 > The XAML parser expects that values of the correct type will be provided to properties consuming the `OnPlatform` markup extension.
 If type conversion is necessary, the `OnPlatform` markup extension will attempt to perform it using the default converters provided by .NET MAUI.
-However, there are some type conversions that can't be performed by the default converters and in these cases the `Converter` property should be set to an `IValueConverter` implementation.
+However, there are some type conversions that can't be performed by the default converters and in these cases the `Converter` property should be set to an <xref:Microsoft.Maui.Controls.IValueConverter> implementation.

 The **OnPlatform Demo** page shows how to use the `OnPlatform` markup extension: